fenrus75/csum_partial/README.md

 In kernel commit
 https://git.kernel.org/pub/scm/linux/kernel/git/tip/tip.git/commit/?h=x86/core&id=d31c3c683ee668ba5d87c0730610442fd672525f
-Eric Dumazet optimized the `csum_partial` function for the x86-64 architecture.
-In his commit message, he noted that the use of this function has effectively shifted from doing checksums for whole packets (which the hardware does nowadays) to primarily doing a checksum for the 40 byte IPv6 header.
-And he then provides an optimization for this function, which shows that the CPU usage of this function is significant and drops with his optimization.
+Eric Dumazet optimized the x86-64 architecture version of the `csum_partial` function.
+In his commit message, Eric noted that the use of this function has effectively shifted from doing checksums for whole packets (which the hardware checksums nowadays) to primarily doing a checksum for the 40 byte IPv6 header.
+And he then provides an optimization for this function, which shows that the CPU usage of this function was significant and drops a lot with his optimization.

 In this writeup, I'm going to take a deeper look at this function, and